Understand your retired member pension statement

 Tax credits and exemptions

 This section shows the federal and provincial tax credits and exemptions that you qualify for.
 If you qualify for tax credits that are not shown on this statement, send us an updated federal and/or provincial TD1 form so we can make any required changes.
+You can download TD1 forms on the Government of Canada website.

 Income splitting opportunities